hackdou/initblog.com/_posts/2018-01-18-bitcoin1-cracking-usb.markdown

 ```

 ## Next - Clone the Encrypted Volume
-USB drives can be volatile, with many of them being cheap pieces of shit that will lose your data at the worst time possible.
+USB drives can be volatile, with many of them being cheap pieces of crap that will lose your data at the worst time possible.
 Do **NOT** try to recover encrypted data directly from a USB drive.

 We want to make a local copy of our target, `/dev/sda2` on our cracking machine.
 This is easy accomplished using [`dd`](https://www.systutorials.com/docs/linux/man/1-dd/).
 The following command will create a file called "crypt.img" in the local directory.